JoseDeFreitas/CodewarsLogger/README.md

 everything being pulled automatically.
 Below is the ordered list of steps you must follow to get all working:

 1. Click on the green button "Use this template".
-2. Choose a name for your repository and click on "Create repository from template".
+2. Choose a name for your repository, mark the "Private" option and click on "Create repository from template".
 3. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [add remotely](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories) to pull the new repository locally in your machine.
 4. Move to the `CodewarsGitHubLogger` folder.
 5. Run the program by writing `dotnet run -- YOUR_CODEWARS_USERNAME YOUR_GITHUB_USERNAME YOUR_GITHUB_PASSWORD` in your command line.
    - Optionally you can append the flag `-i` or `--index` as the last argument to create an index file.
 6. Wait for the program to complete (you'll see a message that indicates the completion status).
-7. Add all the files to the stage, commit them and push them to your repository.
+7. Add all the files to the stage, commit them and push them to your private repository.

 (Optional step): add the folder `CodewarsGitHubLogger` to the `.gitignore` file.
-This is useful if you don't want to show the folder that contains the program I've created, as it's not a kata by itself.
+This is useful if you don't want to see the folder that contains the program I've created, as it's not a kata by itself.
 You can do this without getting into any trouble, because the program is intended to be run locally, so there's no need in having it visible in GitHub.